xOptimizer/JS-learning/README.md

 # JS-learning
-A code Repo for Javascript Series
+A Code Repo for Javascript Series